kumarUjjawal/kumarUjjawal.github.io/_posts/2019-10-07-attention.md

 **Scaled Dot-Product Attention**

 The attention in this model is called “Scaled Dot-Product Attention”.
-The input consists of queries and keys of dimension d<sub>k<_sub>, and values of dimension d<sub>v<_sub>.
+The input consists of queries and keys of dimension d<sub>k</sub>, and values of dimension d<sub>v</sub>.
 The dot products of the query with all keys is computed, then each was divided by √d<sub>k</sub>, and softmax function was applied to obtain the weights on the values.
 The attention function on a set of queries was computed simultaneously, packed together into a matrix Q. The keys and values are also packed together into matrices K and V. The matrix output is computed as :
-**Attention(Q,K,V) = softmax(QK<sup>T<_sup> / √d<sub>k<_sub>)**
+**Attention(Q,K,V) = softmax(QK<sup>T</sup> / √d<sub>k</sub>)**

 **Muti-Head Attention**

-Instead of performing a single attention function with d<sub>model<_sub>-dimensional keys, values and queries, it is beneficial to linearly project the queries, keys and values h times with different, learned linear projections to d<sub>k<_sub>, d<sub>k<_sub> and d<sub>v<_sub> dimensions, respectively.
+Instead of performing a single attention function with d<sub>model</sub>-dimensional keys, values and queries, it is beneficial to linearly project the queries, keys and values h times with different, learned linear projections to d<sub>k</sub>, d<sub>k</sub> and d<sub>v</sub> dimensions, respectively.
 On each of these projected versions of queries, keys and values attention function in parallel, yielding d<sub>v</sub>-dimensional output values is performed.
 These are concatenated and once again projected, resulting in the final values.
 Multi-head attention allows the model to jointly attend to information from different representations subspace at different positions.

 **Self Attention**